MatthewZGong/JobFinderBackEnd/README.md

 #### `DELETE`

-- Allows a developer to delete all jobs past a certain date
+- Allows a developer to delete all jobs past a certain date.

 #### Parameters